Finding a Mentor

 Writing a scientific research article

-Fellowships run the gamut from being entirely clinical to exclusively research.
-Most lie somewhere in between and are quite accommodating to the individual’s goals.
-Fellows are in high demand so be choosy.
-Remember that the goal of a fellowship is to advance your education well beyond residency.
+Residency enables exposure to a plethora of research opportunities.
+If you find yourself allured by research, then seeking a fellowship may be the next step in your career path.
+Available fellowship opportunities can range from clinical to research.
+However, most will lie somewhere in between and can accommodate everyone’s goals.
+Remember that the goal of a fellowship is to advance your education beyond residency.
 It should not be to pay dues, provide cheap labor or get an “in” to a program.
-Be sure the program you choose has good mentors and good facilities to allow you to achieve your goals.
+Be sure the program you choose has well-trained mentors, stable facilities, and opportunities that will allow you to achieve your goals.
+To find fellowship opportunities available, network with colleagues, visit local and state meetings, attend national conventions and utilize the websites below.